-If you own a car or truck there’s a good chance you’ve run into a situation where you need paint overspray removal services.
-At Auto Beauty Center, we specialize in paint overspray removal and can get your vehicle back to its pristine condition.
+If you own a car or truck there’s a good chance you’ve run into a situation where you need paint overspray removal car detailing services.
+At Auto Beauty Center, we specialize in paint overspray removal car detailing and can get your vehicle back to its pristine condition.

 Paint overspray generally concerns unintentionally applying paint or a similar coating to a surface that wasn’t the original target.
 In other words, you accidentally created a mist of paint spray that floated away and landed on nearby cars, houses, and buildings.

 For obvious reasons, it’s not a great situation to be in if you are the person that created the overspray.
 And for reference, even though we are focusing on paint and related coatings, overspray can occur anytime you spray a liquid chemical in the air.

 Common Sources of Paint Overspray

 If you need some ideas on where to look, the following list is a good place to start.
 Just remember, on windy days paint overspray can travel a fairly good distance before drying and falling to the ground.

 - Bridge painting projects.
 Look for white tarp wrapped bridges.
 They use industrial epoxy coatings that stick to anything.